pmndrs/zustand/readme.md

 ### How to use it

 #### First create a store (or multiple, up to you...)

-You could be in global or component scope, manage your store anywhere you want!

 ```jsx
 import create from 'zustand'